illidan33/sql-builder/README.md

 # sql-builder
-a tool to create sql string for golang
+A tool to create sql string for golang

 # 安装